Marc Rebillet: Personal life

-In 2021, Architectural Digest published a feature on Rebillet's apartment in Lower Manhattan.
+In 2021, Architectural Digest published a feature on Rebillet's apartment in Lower Manhattan, New York.
 Carly Olson praised Rebillet's style and "killer eye for design", writing that his "light and airy two-bedroom apartment in Lower Manhattan is clean and pristine, featuring statement art, vintage finds, and even a couple trophy pieces that’ll give true furniture nerds hearts in their eyes."
 The apartment contains furniture by Ligne Roset and Pierre Paulin, and art by Verner Panton and Jack Youngerman.

-On September 10, 2021, Rebillet threw out the ceremonial first pitch in a Major League Baseball game in St. Louis, Missouri between the St. Louis Cardinals and the Cincinnati Reds.
+On September 10, 2021, Rebillet threw out the ceremonial first pitch in a Major League Baseball game in St. Louis, Missouri, between the St. Louis Cardinals and the Cincinnati Reds.